 The transceiver features a new design of receiver array and transmitter which are optimised to provide excellent performance in shallow water, at high elevations, as well as in deeper water.
 USBL precision is dependent on the baseline between the receiver elements and signal to noise.
 This is where the HPT 3000 excels in that the larger diameter array provides excellent precision and noise rejection, dramatically better than USBL systems on the market with much smaller diameter arrays.

 A key new feature of the HPT 3000 is that communications are all Ethernet based.
 This means connection to the topside computer (via the Ethernet Serial Hub) is simple and user friendly as it can be connected through a ship’s network via a single network socket – eliminating challenging USB to serial drivers and their associated compatibility problems.
-Ethernet based communications also enable improved in-water diagnostics, permititing the operator to both listen to and visualise signals and noise in the water.
+Ethernet based communications also enable improved in-water diagnostics, permitting the operator to both listen to, and visualise signals, and noise in the water.
 The HPT 3000 is available in durable Aluminium Bronze or lightweight Aluminium Alloy.

-Mini-Ranger 2 uses the same modern and intuitive software as Ranger 2 ensuring users quickly become confident in its use.
+Mini-Ranger 2 uses the same modern and intuitive software as Sonardyne’s deep water USBL system, Ranger 2, ensuring users quickly become confident in its use.
 An extensive set of tools are included to allow the user to optimise the system performance, including real-time audio and visual signal and noise analysis displays.
 Sonardyne’s CASIUS calibration tool is also included to correctly calibrate gyro and VRU offsets, and so improve positioning accuracy.
 There is a built-in calibration routine of the internal magnetic sensor to minimise the time between installation and tracking.